 The main difference between the WHOOP Journal and tags in the Oura app is that the former correlates your lifestyle choices with your sleep performance, HRV and recovery score.

 Oura doesn’t do any automatic correlation (yet).
 Instead, it’s more like a journal that leaves it up to you to draw your own conclusions.

 You can learn more about the differences between the Oura Ring and the WHOOP strap in my Oura Ring review.

 Where Can You Learn More?

-To learn more about WHOOP, check out my in-depth review or visit whoop.com*.
-I also recommend subscribing to the WHOOP podcast, hosted by Will Ahmed, and to listen to the episodes featuring Kristen Holmes and Emily Capodilupo.
+To learn more about WHOOP, check out my in-depth Whoop review or visit whoop.com.
+I also recommend that you subscribe to the WHOOP podcast, hosted by Will Ahmed, and to listen to the episodes featuring Kristen Holmes and Emily Capodilupo.

 Both Kristen and Emily talk a lot about the science behind WHOOP and how it can help improve human performance.

 WHOOP is by far my favorite fitness and sleep tracker, and features like the WHOOP Journal keep making this wearable even more valuable.